simetenn/uncertainpy/README.md

 ## Citation

-If you use Uncertainpy in you work, please cite the [Uncertainpy paper]().
+If you use Uncertainpy in your work, please cite the [Uncertainpy paper]().